Krilleren/kr_rpc/README.md

 This Lua script is designed to integrate a FiveM (GTA V multiplayer mod) server with Discord Rich Presence, providing detailed status information on a player's Discord profile.

 You can change all displayed information in the client.lua

-If you need help/discover bugs feel free to contact me by writing to my discord profile kris_3854